CodingItWrong/user-modifiable-software/hypercard/properties.md

 (BAPH 1:19:05)

 ## User Level
-HyperCard has a concept of user levels where you choose the level you want to operate at.
+A key aspect of HyperCard's design is the concept of user levels.
+As a user, you choose the level of functionality you want to operate at.
 The levels are:

 - Browsing
 - Typing
 - Painting
 - Authoring
 - Scripting
+- Programming

-Here's Atkinson's introduction to the specifics of each level:
+Here's an introduction from Atkinson to most of the levels:

-- Typing: "When you get HyperCard, it comes with this user level that goes from browsing to typing to painting to authoring to scripting.
-And it initially comes at 'typing', which is one of the lower levels.
+- **Typing:** "[HyperCard] initially comes at 'typing', which is one of the lower levels.
 This is enough to use all of the stacks that come with HyperCard; it's enough to add cards to the address book and type in appointments and things like that.
 But there's a growth path here that you can go further than that.
 At the typing level, the menus are relatively simple."
 (BAPH 15:37)
-- Painting: "If you decide to go the next level, painting brings up another menu that has in it painting tools."
+- **Painting:** "If you decide to go the next level, painting brings up another menu that has in it painting tools."
 (BAPH 18:00)
-- Authoring: "The next level is an authoring level that, when you choose that, brings up yet another menu.
+- **Authoring:** "The next level is an authoring level that, when you choose that, brings up yet another menu.
 The objects menu lets you start to see a little of the anatomy of a stack.
 You can see that it consists of buttons, fields, cards, backgrounds, and the stack itself.
 You can get information about those.
 And choosing the authoring level enables the button and field tools."
 (BAPH 21:03)
-- Scripting: "Another problem happens in the erector set, which is that they never had the piece that you want: you want a particular shaped piece, and they don't have it, and they never have had it, and you don't have a sheet metal stamp, so you can't add to it.
+- **Scripting:** "Another problem happens in the erector set, which is that they never had the piece that you want: you want a particular shaped piece, and they don't have it, and they never have had it, and you don't have a sheet metal stamp, so you can't add to it.
 And that's where HyperCard's button library, that would be the same thing as if you went to the button library and they don't have a button that does this, and there's one that does similar to it, but not quite it.
 You can then modify it.
 That's what the next user level is all about: scripting lets you see behind the buttons and modify and enhance them.
 And it's okay if only a fraction of the HyperCard users learn the scripting language, because they'll make a nice library of buttons for other people to cut and paste.
 My experience has been a lot of people are learning the scripting language."
 (BAPH 32:51)
-- Programming: "Now the last user level isn't shown.
+- **Programming:** "Now the last user level isn't shown.
 It's sort of off the end here, and it's called programming.
 This programming level means you go and you buy a compiler and you learn how to write C or Pascal or assembly language and you learn how to call the Macintosh Toolkit interface, and a couple years later you're ready to write a little piece of program that can then be called from the scripting language as though it were built in.
 It's very easy, just as we can extend the button library by writing scripts, we can extend the scripting language by native code.
 So if you write a little ten-line Pascal procedure that puts out some bytes to the serial port to control, say, a video disc, then you can call that from within a script.
 And people can cut and paste buttons that use that without knowing about the programming side of it on the backend.
 In this way, HyperCard can- really, behind a button, you can have it do almost anything that the Macintosh can do."
 (BAPH 38:36)

 The levels function as a "growth path":